Collateapp/CollateFileFormat/README.md

 ### Body

 The body text is in markdown format.
-Collate will try to adhere to the [CommonMark Spec](http://commonmark.org/) as much as possible.
+~~Collate will try to adhere to the [CommonMark Spec](http://commonmark.org/) as much as possible.~~ Collate will use [Github Flavored Markdown](https://guides.github.com/features/mastering-markdown/#GitHub-flavored-markdown), a superset of Markdown.

 ## Attachments